Counseling Degrees and Programs in Rhode Island

 Johnson & Wales University-Providence

 At the Providence campus of Johnson & Wales University (JWU), students can complete a Master of Science (MS) in Clinical Mental Health Counseling or an MS in Addiction Counseling.
-These programs are offered in a cohort format that begins in June each year with courses offered in the afternoons and evenings.
+These programs are offered in a cohort format that begins in the fall and spring of each year with courses offered in the afternoons and evenings.
 Full-time students will complete the program in 18 months, while part-time students may take three years due to course scheduling.
 The 60-credit degrees share a counseling core curriculum; however, students in the Addiction Counseling program must take specific elective courses.
 Both degrees fulfill the state academic requirements to become a Clinical Mental Health Counselor (CMHC) and addictions counseling coursework can be applied towards the educational requirements for the Provisional Alcohol and Drug Counselor (PADC); Certified Alcohol and Drug Counselor (CADC); and Certified Advanced Alcohol and Drug Counselor (CAADC) credentials.
-Undergraduate students enrolled in the Bachelor of Science (BS) in Psychology at JWU can apply to the 3+2 program that enables high-achieving students to complete both the BS in Psychology and an MS degree in only five years.
-Students applying to the 3+2 must meet the minimum grade point average (GPA) requirement in all prerequisite courses in psychology, statistics, and research methods to be eligible.
+Undergraduate students enrolled in the Bachelor of Science (BS) in Psychology at JWU can apply to the Accelerated BS Psychology/MS Addiction Counseling program or the Accelerated BS Psychology/MS Clinical Mental Health Counseling program that enables high-achieving students to complete both the BS in Psychology and an MS degree in only five years.
+Students applying to one of the accelerated programs must meet the minimum grade point average (GPA) requirement in all prerequisite courses in psychology, statistics, and research methods to be eligible.

 Providence College